Hatch Act: Agencies and employees prohibited from engaging in partisan political activity

-Additionally, one of the early consequences of the act, were disparate court rulings in union busting cases which forbade the use of voter information from initiative and recall petitions for any purposes outside the intended elections.
+Additionally one of the early consequences of the act were disparate court rulings in union busting cases which forbade the use of voter information from initiative and recall petitions for any purposes outside the intended elections.

 Current restrictions

 Permitted candidacies

 Federal employees are allowed to be candidates in non-partisan elections, meaning where no candidates are identified by political party.
 This type of election is used by most municipalities and school boards in the United States.

-They are also allowed to be independent candidates in partisan elections for offices of certain localities where most voters are federal employees, as designated by the Office of Personnel Management:
+They are also allowed to be independent candidates in partisan elections for offices of certain localities in the Washington metropolitan area and certain other localities where most voters are federal employees, as designated by the Office of Personnel Management: